Table of Contents

 Wheels and Tracks

 Wheels and track are the two options available for the crane.
 In the wheel crane, we can move it over the site as per the requirement.
 It is suitable for bumpy surface conditions.
-Its speed is higher than the track crane.
+Its speed is higher than that of the track crane.

 Cabin